Four-manifolds, geometries and knots: Solvable -groups

 \item $\pi$ is generated by $2$ elements;

 \item $\mathrm{def}(\pi)=0$;

 \item $\pi'$ is cyclic as a $\Lambda$-module. \end{enumerate} \end{theorem}

-\begin{proof} The first assertion follows immediately from Lemma 16.9.
-Condition (1) implies (2) and (3), since $\mathrm{def}(\pi)\leq0$, by Theorem 2.5, while (2) implies (4), by Lemma 16.10.
-If $\mathrm{def}(\pi)=0$ then $H_2(\pi;\Lambda)$ is cyclic as a $\Lambda$-module, by Lemma 16.10.
+\begin{proof} The first assertion follows immediately from Lemma 16.10.
+Condition (1) implies (2) and (3), since $\mathrm{def}(\pi)\leq0$, by Theorem 2.5, while (2) implies (4), by Lemma 16.11.
+If $\mathrm{def}(\pi)=0$ then $H_2(\pi;\Lambda)$ is cyclic as a $\Lambda$-module, by Lemma 16.11.
 Since $\pi'=H_1(\pi;\Lambda)\cong\overline{H^3(\pi;\Lambda)} \cong\overline{Ext^1_\Lambda(H_2(\pi;\Lambda),\Lambda)}$, by Poincar\'e duality and the UCSS, it is also cyclic and so (3) also implies (4).
 If $x$ generates $\pi'$ as a $\Lambda$-module it is easy to see that $\pi$ has a presentation

-for some integers $a,b$, and so (1) holds. \end{proof} In fact Theorem A.3 of [AR84] implies that any such group has a 3 generator presentation of deficiency -1, as remarked before Lemma 16.10.
+for some integers $a,b$, and so (1) holds. \end{proof} In fact Theorem A.3 of \cite{[AR84]} implies that any such group has a 3 generator presentation of deficiency -1, as remarked before Lemma 16.10.
 Since $\Delta(t)$ is irreducible the $\Lambda$-module $\pi'$ is determined by the Steinitz-Fox-Smythe row ideal $(t-n,m+np)$ in the domain $\Lambda/(\Delta(t))$.
-(See Chapter 3 of [H3].)
+(See \cite[Chapter 3]{[H3]}.)
 Thus $\pi'$ is cyclic if and only if this ideal is principal.
-In particular, this is not so for the concluding example of [AR84], which gives rise to the group with presentation
+In particular, this is not so for the concluding example of \cite{[AR84]}, which gives rise to the group with presentation